 Janah, “No, not shooting.
 Since the family has gotten stuck with this we will make one demonstration.
 Then no more questions, please.”

 She nods to Chan, “Please observe the vase on the mantle across the room.
 It’s not expensive, made of stainless steel.”

 Chan stares at the vase, it began to shudder, then it pops into a half dozen pieces.

 Chris, “Holy mother of God!!”

 “If he wished, he could have melted it, but it would have made a mess.
 Little brother is most advanced, but my other could make it fly off the shelf and crack anyone here on the head.
-If she goes into my head, she can do some of what Chan does.
 The material world can be affected by the nonmaterial world, if you know how to access it.
 We hold the teachings at the temple, and in our heads.
 Some learned, but the learning drove them mad.
-These are the Dark Ones, each possesses different levels of skill.
+Those are the Dark Ones, each possesses different levels of skill.
 They are all evil but the depth of darkness is different.
 They use the power to control, abuse and steal.”

 Lacy, “This is a strange discussion, I mean…the children…”

 “Ning and the children know of these skills.
 David Li and Miyako are perhaps more aware of the fragility of the mind than most adults.
 David Li, may surpass us one day, Miyako is less temperamentally suited.”